Wells Fargo agrees to pay $385M to settle car loan lawsuit

 Continue Reading Below

-Another defendant, National General Insurance, agreed to pay $7.5 million.
+Another defendant, National General Insurance, agreed to pay $7.5 million, the New York Post reported.

-The lawsuit alleged that for years, Wells Fargo tacked on unneeded insurance to customers' car loans.
-The suit says the additional cost led to some 25,000 car owners losing their vehicles.

-San Francisco-based Wells Fargo confirmed the agreement Friday and calls it "an important step in making things right."
-The bank says it will be sending checks to affected customers.
+San Francisco-based Wells Fargo confirmed the agreement Friday and called it "an important step in making things right."
+The bank's statement said that it will be sending checks to affected customers.

+The 2017 class-action lawsuit alleged that for more than a decade, Wells Fargo tacked on insurance to customers' car loans that they didn't need because they had private insurance.

+Some 25,000 car owners couldn't meet the additional fees and had their vehicles repossessed, the suit alleged.